supervisely/developer-portal/app-development/neural-network-integration/inference-with-gui/customize-gui-template.md

 ## Example

-For more details you can see file [main.py](https://github.com/supervisely-ecosystem/mmsegmentation/blob/main/serve/src/main.py) in repository of Serve MMDetection app.
+For more details, you can refer to the file [main.py](https://github.com/supervisely-ecosystem/mmsegmentation/blob/main/serve/src/main.py) in the [Serve MMSegmentation app](https://ecosystem.supervise.ly/apps/mmsegmentation/serve) repository.